developer-mustafa/assignment-10-nextjs-with-prisma-Basic/README.md

 # My Next.js Project

-Welcome to My Next.js Project!
+Welcome to My Next.js Project by Mustafa Rahman!
 This README provides an overview of the folder structure used in the project.

 ## Folder Descriptions